isomerpages/moe-ncps/_ccas/Club and Societies/Environmental Club.md

+#### **CCA Mission**
-<p style="box-sizing: inherit;">CCA Mission - We want to make the school an eco-friendly place and encourage everyone to practise the 3R’s without being reminded.
+We want to make the school an eco-friendly place and encourage everyone to practise the 3R’s without being reminded.

 Environmental Club aims to nurture our members to be eco-stewards who show care and concern for the environment.
-Each year, the members will embark on various environmental projects and initiatives, such as the 3R’s (reduce, reuse, recycle), greening school project, gardening, biodiversity week, competitions and learning journey. </p>
+Each year, the members will embark on various environmental projects and initiatives, such as the 3R’s (reduce, reuse, recycle), greening school project, gardening, biodiversity week, competitions and learning journey. <p></p>

 #### **2023 Happenings**